To Do

 • Complete Visa Document Request by May 31 for students starting classes in the fall and September 30 for students starting classes in the spring.

-• Complete your Certificate of Finance Form.
+• Complete your Declaration of Finance Form.

 Varsity Student-Athletes